Renovation

 Maximize your rental income with Blueground and let them manage the entire process end to end!
 Blueground partners with property owners to transform their empty units into fully furnished, turnkey apartments.
 Then they rent them out using a vetted, high-quality tenant network while you sit back and enjoy rental revenue upside.

-Under-renovating is one mistake—overdoing it is even worse in terms of your wallet.
+Under-renovating is one mistake—but overdoing it is even worse for your wallet.
 How much, then, should you spend?
-Can you get away with cosmetic improvements (painting the walls and replacing that tired kitchen faucet) or are more extensive updates worth the investment?
+Can you get away with cosmetic improvements (painting the walls and replacing that tired kitchen faucet), or are more extensive updates worth the investment?

-“This is a tough question because you need to know your market,” says Jennifer Morris, principal of interior design studio JMorris Design.
-“If it’s a hot market you can get away with less effort, but if it’s sluggish you have to do the math on how much you hope to gain from updates and the cost of those updates.”
+“This is a tough question because you need to know your market,” said Jennifer Morris, principal of interior design studio JMorris Design.
+“If it’s a hot market, you can get away with less effort, but if it’s sluggish, you have to do the math on how much you hope to gain from updates and the cost of those updates.”

-Case in point: Morris had a client whose brownstone was “terribly dated and brought the entire house down in value.”
+Case in point: Morris had a client whose brownstone was “terribly dated and that brought the entire house down in value.”
 After investing over $100,000 in high-end fixtures and appliances, it sold immediately.
-“She had owned the home for over 10 years so was already doubling her investment, so this expense made sense,” Morris says.
+“She had owned the home for over 10 years and was already doubling her investment, so this expense made sense,” Morris said.

-On the flip side, Morris is seeing buyers who prefer to do high-end renovation themselves.
+On the flip side, Morris is seeing buyers who prefer to wait and perform high-end renovations on their new place themselves, rather than pay for upgrades they may not like.

-When selling a starter or mid-range apartment, it usually makes sense to do at least a basic update—you can refresh a kitchen inexpensively by changing the surfaces, putting in a new undermount sink and faucet, painting the cabinets, and swapping in new hardware.
-“It shows completely differently,” Lipman says.
+When selling a starter or mid-range apartment, it usually makes sense to do at least a basic update—you can refresh a kitchen inexpensively by changing the surfaces, putting in a new undermount sink and faucet, painting the cabinets, and swapping in new hardware and lighting.
+“It shows completely differently,” Lipman said.

-But the cost of a more involved pre-sale renovation can still often be baked into the purchase precisely because it makes having an updated home effectively achievable by first-time buyers or anyone who is stretching to afford the purchase.
-In other words, your listing will be attractive to buyers who are not in a position to do a renovation on their own and you will arguably be expanding your market.
+The cost of a more involved pre-sale renovation of this apartment level can also be baked into the price, making the updated home more affordable for first-time buyers or anyone struggling to afford the purchase.
+In other words, your listing will appeal to buyers who are not in a position to undertake a renovation themselves, and you will likely expand your market.

-The same thinking applies to someone buying in a co-op or condo where there are stringent rules that could make renovation a nightmare and therefore buyers would arguably be willing to pay a premium for your own sprucing-up.
+The same thinking applies to someone buying in a co-op or condo, where stringent rules can make renovating a nightmare, so buyers are often willing to pay a premium to have you handle the sprucing-up.

-There are just as many buyers who will see value in not ever having to deal with the boards and the logistics and finding contractors, so long as the space is clean and functional.
+There are just as many buyers who will value not having to deal with boards, logistics, and contractor sourcing, so long as the space is clean and functional.

 Be sure to fix major issues

-Single-family houses and brownstones with habitability or structural issues—a hole in the roof, a broken-down boiler, or a cracked foundation—must be renovated for a buyer to be able to obtain a mortgage.
+Single-family houses and brownstones with habitability or structural issues—a hole in the roof, a broken-down boiler, or a cracked foundation—must be renovated for a buyer to obtain a mortgage.

-Cash buyers don’t need a mortgage, which means a bank isn’t going to send an inspector over, but you’re limiting yourself to a smaller pool of buyers.
-And cash buyers can always hire their own inspector who will discover the problem(s).
+Even though cash buyers don’t need a mortgage and therefore won't have a bank send an inspector, that's a smaller pool of buyers.
+What's more, cash buyers can (should) always hire their own inspector to identify any problems.

 Focus on the kitchen and bathrooms